Cody Heaton Elected Student Body President, Voter Turnout Plummets | Onward State

 - Percy Mottley — 1,623

-- Rubi Manzo Garcia — 1,595
+- Rubi Garcia Manzo — 1,595

 - Mariana Garcia — 1,581